-- To appoint and establish the compensation of the Director of the Center, with the approval of the REMJA, and ensure that the Director implements the pertinent conclusions and recommendations adopted by the REMJA; in addition it will be empowered to remove the Executive Director;
+- To appoint and establish the compensation of the Center’s Executive Director with the approval of the REMJA and ensure that the Director implements the pertinent conclusions and recommendations adopted by the REMJA.
+It will also have the power to remove the Executive Director.

-- To oversee the management of the Office of the Executive Director;
+- To supervise the work of the Executive Leadership;

-- To approve the draft annual work plan in conformity with REMJA guidelines and to submit the medium and long-term plans to the REMJA;
+- To approve the annual work plan in accordance with REMJA guidelines and convert it into medium- and long-term work plans.

-- To approve the Center´s annual program-budget and to submit to the REMJA medium and long-term financial policy proposals;
+- To approve the Center´s annual program-budget and to submit to REMJA medium- and long-term financial policy proposals

-- To appoint an external auditor and review the external audit of the financial records submitted anually by the Executive Director;
+- To appoint an external auditor and review the external audit of the financial records submitted annually by the Executive Director;

-- To draft, approve, and amend the Rules of Procedure of the Center;
+- To draft, approve, and amend the Center’s Regulations;

-- To establish, in consultation with the Office of the Executive Director, the advisory groups deemed necessary to implement the objectives of the Center;
+- To establish, in consultation with the Executive Leadership, the advisory groups deemed necessary to implement the objectives of the Center;

 - To perform any other functions entrusted to it by REMJA.